abalam666/lifx-kinect/README.md

   </custom_grammars>
 ```

+The only rule is to prefix the string result by a *>*, like this : `>There is currently 2 windows opened in the house.`.

 #What is LIFX ?

 LIFX are Wi-Fi RGB bulbs with an awesome API to make everything you want to do.